-If you are planning on submitting an application to the School Library Improvement Fund, you can find the answers to some Frequently Asked Questions below.
+If you are planning on applying to the School Library Improvement Fund, you can find the answers to some Frequently Asked Questions below.
 If our FAQs can’t help with your query, please email email@example.com and we will be happy to answer any questions regarding your application.

-The School Library Improvement Fund (SLIF) is a funding stream which supports innovative projects within the school library sector.
-It is available to all state run schools in Scotland and is administered by the Scottish Library and Information Council (SLIC) on behalf of the Scottish Government.
+The School Library Improvement Fund (SLIF) is a funding stream which supports creative and innovative projects within the school library sector.
+It is available to all state nurseries, primary schools, and secondary schools in Scotland with an established library.

 Please contact your Local Authority to find out the name of your SLIF Key Contact.

-SLIF specifically helps schools in Scotland who already have a dedicated school library and who want to improve their services and provision.
-It is not for schools looking to establish a new library.
+The School Library Improvement Fund is designed to help schools which already have a dedicated school library and who want to improve their services and provision.
+We do not offer funding to establish new libraries.
 Organisations such as The Foyle Foundation can help those looking to set up a school library from scratch.

 Every SLIF application has to have a direct link to at least one of the Strategic Aims of Vibrant Libraries, Thriving Schools - A National Strategy for School Libraries in Scotland 2018-2023.
-These are:

 - Strategic Aim 1: School libraries in Scotland are a key resource and are central to the implementation of Curriculum for Excellence, develop pupil skills for the world of work, and encourage learning that will stay with pupils throughout their lives.